YasmeenAlmuhanna/yasmeenalmuhanna.com/_projects/cookiecaricature.markdown

 </div>

 <div class="project-intro">
-  <p>This was a fun little project I did during the 2016 primaries.
+  <p>This was a fun little project I did before the 2015 primary debates.
 I drew the faces from photos and used a 3d printer to print the cookie cutters.
-These turned out to be such a success that I received requests to create customized cutters for christmas presents!
+These turned out to be such a success that I received requests to create customized cutters for Christmas presents!
 </p>
 </div>